Essential information for British nationals residing in Israel and the Occupied Palestinian Territories (OPT).

 Property and property disputes

 There are risks involved when purchasing property in Israel on land considered to be occupied under International Law, such as East Jerusalem, the West Bank and the Golan.
 Potential purchasers should be aware that a future peace deal between Israel and the Palestinians, or between Israel and Syria, could have consequences on property they purchase in these areas.
-The FCO does not offer legal advice or become involved in private property disputes.
+The FCDO does not offer legal advice or become involved in private property disputes.

 Social ethics and traditions